Metric response of relative entropy: A universal indicator of quantum criticality: Quantum spin chains

-The ground state of $H_3$ for a periodic chain is computed by an efficient ED routine by diagonalizing the smallest possible relevant block of the Hamiltonian using Alg. (\ref{alg:maximal_basis_reduction_with_bitmasks}).
-When the size is a multiple of $3$, $H_3$ has the $(D_1, D_2, D_3)$ symmetries, each of which admit $(\pm 1)$ eigenvalues, where $D_1, D_2, D_3$ are defined by
+The ground state of $H_3$ for a periodic chain is computed by an efficient ED routine by diagonalizing the smallest possible relevant block of the Hamiltonian using Alg. (\ref{alg:maximal_basis_reduction_with_bitmasks}) from Appendix \ref{subsec:bitmask_algo}.
+When the size is a multiple of $3$, $H_3$ has the $(D_1, D_2, D_3)$ symmetries, each of which admits $(\pm 1)$ eigenvalues, where $D_1, D_2, D_3$ are defined by

-The ground state is known to be in $(+1,+1,+1)$ sector \cite{sen3spinising} and also has lattice momentum $k=0$.
-We want the basis which block-diagonalizes $H_3$ in the $\{(+1, +1, +1), (-1, -1, +1), (-1, +1, -1), (+1, -1, -1)\}$ sectors of $(D_1, D_1, D_3)$ operators, and zero momentum sector using $(+1)$ eigenvalue of the translation operator.
-To maximize efficiency for exact diagonalization with finite resources, bitmasking is used to represent the action of the symmetry operators and it generalizes to other Ising chains for different extent of locality.
+The ground state is known to be in the $(+1,+1,+1)$ sector \cite{sen3spinising} and also has lattice momentum $k=0$.
+We want the basis that block-diagonalizes $H_3$ in the $\{(+1, +1, +1), (-1, -1, +1), (-1, +1, -1), (+1, -1, -1)\}$ sectors of $(D_1, D_2, D_3)$ operators, and zero momentum sector using $(+1)$ eigenvalue of the translation operator.
+To maximize efficiency for exact diagonalization with finite resources, bitmasking is used to represent the action of the symmetry operators, and it generalizes to other Ising chains for different extent of locality, which is the range of interactions between bounded contiguous lattice sites.
 Alg. (\ref{alg:maximal_basis_reduction_with_bitmasks}) presents a way to construct the maximally reduced basis for any finite chain in order to be able to exact diagonalize largest possible Hamiltonian, given a fixed machine.